 “What about her will?
 It’s still in effect, isn’t it?”
 Vince asked with concern.
 “You will still have legal power over her life and property, right?”

-“I tell you, I searched all over her house for that will, in every drawer, every file cabinet, every folder, and I couldn’t find it.”
+“I tell you, I searched all over her house for her will and trust, in every drawer, every file cabinet, every folder, and I couldn’t find them.”

 “Yes, for now, but I assume it will be changed to cut us out.”

 Well, Nancy got that one part right.
 By the way, Alice hid her will in plain sight.
-It was in an empty vase on a living room side table.
-When I visited her, without my asking, she walked over to the vase, fished it out, and gave it to me.
+She rolled it up like a scroll and dropped it in an empty vase on a living room side table.
+When I visited her, without my asking, Alice walked over to the vase, fished it out, and gave it to me.
 I still have it.
 It was the will Nancy helped her draw up in secret, giving Nancy great power over Alice’s life and property.
-Aunt Alice wanted that will changed ASAP and asked me to help her with it.
+Aunt Alice wanted that will and trust changed ASAP and asked me to help her with it.
 I did as explained above.

 “But why?
 We love Aunt Alice.
 Why won’t he let us see her?”